agenisea/perplexity-completions-mcp/README.md

 1. Open your MCP client
 2. Look for the tools/integrations menu
-3. You should see `perplexity-search` listed as an available tool
+3. You should see `perplexity-completions` listed as an available tool
 4. Test with a simple query to verify functionality

 If the tool appears and responds correctly, the integration is active!